 - Additional information in relation to the Property transactions to enable us to progress our service.
 This may include use of photographs and video.
 This will depend on the type of property work being undertaken.

 We would only use this information if it was required to conduct property matters on behalf of the Council.

-Personal information relating to identified natural persons in conjunction to deliver services outlined in section 1 above.
+We process Personal information relating to identified natural persons in conjunction to deliver services outlined in section 1 above.

 3. Where does the service get my information from?

 The information comes from a variety of sources, but in most cases the information comes from you.
 Sometimes other people or organisations provide personal information by making a complaint or submitting information on behalf of someone else.
 In addition, outside agencies such as other local authorities may provide us with personal information.